Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 ColdRelay vs Mailforge: An Honest Side-by-Side for Cold Email Infrastructure

 Mailforge has the biggest content-marketing footprint of any direct ColdRelay competitor.
 Their product is real and they ship features.
-Here's the honest comparison — pricing, infrastructure architecture, scale ceilings, and where each one wins.
+Here's the honest comparison — pricing, infrastructure architecture, shared-IP risk, scale ceilings, and where each one wins.

 Mailforge is one of the more visible cold email infrastructure providers in the market.
 Big content-marketing presence (44+ ranked-in-top-3 keywords, 6,000+ monthly organic visitors), aggressive feature shipping, decent pricing.
 If you're shopping for cold email infrastructure, you've probably seen them.